tabler:menu-2

 How much credit card debt does the average Floridian have?

-The average Floridian carries approximately $7,548 in credit card debt, which is above the national average.
+The average Floridian carries approximately $7,548 in credit card debt per consumer, according to TransUnion data — about 15% above the national average of $6,580.
 Florida's rising cost of living — particularly insurance, housing, and healthcare costs — is a primary driver.
 The state also has one of the highest rates of medical debt in the country.

 Can creditors take my home in Florida?